iotblackbelt/node-red-contrib-azure-iot-device/USE.md

 The status property is the device-supplied status of method execution.

 ## Example flow
 Here is an example flow that implements all input topics and an automated response to a direct method.
 You only have to [configure](./CONFIGURE.md) your node to represent a device.
-Once you've configured the node and depolyed the flow, the telemetry will be send every 5 seconds and the reported properties can be send clicking the **Trigger reported properties**.
+Once you've configured the node and deployed the flow, the telemetry will be send every 5 seconds and the reported properties can be send by clicking the **Trigger reported properties**.

 ![Azure IoT Device node example](images/example-flow.png)